mekb-turtle/pokeget/USAGE.md

 ### uninstall

 This will run the uninstall script to remove pokeget.
 Use sudo if you did a system wide install.

+### doctor

+This will run the doctor script which will attempt to diagnose any issues.

 ## Flags